kanbanyte/sepa/project_plan/plan.md

 ## BACKGROUND
 The factory of the future focuses on developing technologies, the latest being a Cobot that assists an operator assemble devices, which is in need of a vision system.
-The required pick and place tasks are currently unable to be completed in conditions outside of pre-programmed ones, as well the system lacking a perception system.
+Currently, the required pick and place tasks are only performed under rigidly pre-programmed conditions due to the lack of a perception system.
 The factory of the future wants this project to be completed to both show how emerging technologies can be used to automate tasks as well as how robots can be incorporated into regular workflows.